ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/guide/english/install-en.md

 ### If Windows rebooted after the setup to android, just go into fastboot the boot the img.
 (I wouldn't recommend to flash the uefi img to boot because currently there is no support for majority of the device hardware and their drivers)

+### Use boot-lisa-device.img for device mode (or you need RDP and WinDbg)
+### Use boot-lisa-host.img for Host Mode (If you want to connect USB devices)

 ### You can launch programs by placing a batch script in startup folder.
+(Not required if usb host enabled
 ### OR use [RDP Method](https://github.com/ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/blob/main/guide/english/rdp-en.md)
+(Dont use this if usb host required)
 ## Finished!